As an Orange County mommy makeover surgeon, tummy tuck surgery is one of our most popular procedures. But what happens after the surgery?

 This is a typical recovery for a patient undergoing abdominoplasty surgery.
 Not every one will have the same experience and, rarely, complications do occur.

 Michael A. Jazayeri, M.D. is a board certified plastic surgeon with over 10 years of experience.
 His office is located in Orange County, California.
-To schedule a complimentary consultation, please call 714-497-2269.
+To schedule a consultation, please call 714-497-2269.